 Please check the TPE website regularly for the very latest information: https://www.tpexpress.co.uk/travel-updates/planned-engineering-work

-Due to on-going engineering works on the East Coast Main Line, including at Darlington Station, there may be minor changes to service times at Darlington.
+Due to on-going engineering works on the East Coast Main Line, there may occasionally be minor changes to service times at Darlington.
 Please regularly check the LNER website below for the latest information.

-Due to engineering works, on Saturday 17th May, Sunday 18th May and Sunday 15th June, there will be no LNER trains between Peterborough and London Kings Cross.
-Customers travelling to or from Central London can take a rail replacement coach service between Peterborough and Bedford to connect with other operators’ services to/from London St Pancras.
+On Sunday 30th August, as part of the East Coast Digital Investment Programme, there will be no LNER services between London King’s Cross and Peterborough.
+There will be a reduced LNER service, operating in both directions, between Scotland and Peterborough, serving Darlington.
+Customers travelling to or from Central London can take a rail replacement coach service between Peterborough and Bedford to connect with other operators' services to/from London St Pancras.
+Impacted journeys will be significantly longer than usual.

 Please check the LNER website regularly for the very latest information: https://www.lner.co.uk/travel-information/changes-to-train-times/